 No blockade, no wars with foreign reaction could dismay or conquer the revolutionary people whose unexampled heroism, self-sacrifice and perseverance defeated all its external enemies.
 On the contrary, it is probable that civil war really helped the Bolsheviki.
 It served to keep alive popular enthusiasm and nurtured the hope that, with the end of war, the ruling Communist Party will make effective the new revolutionary principles and secure the people in the enjoyment of the fruits of the Revolution.
 The masses looked forward to the yearned - for opportunity for social and economic liberty.
-Paradoxical as it may sound, the Communist dictatorship of Anarchism", now became open and frank warfare against Anarchist ideals and ideas, as such.
+Paradoxical as it may sound, the Communist dictatorship had no better ally, in the sense of strengthening and prolonging its life, than the reactionary forces which fought against it.